ossd-s24/project-evaluation/FreeCodeCamp_Evaluation.md

 ## Development Environment

-Each member of your group should attempt to configure the development environemnt for this project.
-Complete the following for each member:
+Attempt to configure the development environment for this project:

-Name:
+Name: Jenna

-Operating system:
+Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes, easy and straightforward

 How long did the whole process take?
+Around 5 minutes

 ---